The Poynting vector field singularities: Effects of symmetry and its violation: Introduction

 The paper has the following structure.
-In Sec.~\ref{sec:formulation}, we give the problem formulation and introduce our method to attack it.
-In Sec.~\ref{sec:symmetry}, we reveal the symmetry of the fields $\mathbf{E}$, $\mathbf{H}$, and $\mathbf{S}$ at light scattering by a cylinder, under the {conditions} specified above.
-In Sec.~\ref{sec:steram}, we discuss the general features of the Poynting vector field lines (streamlines) and singularities.
-Sec.~\ref{sec:phenomenology} is the key one: there, we develop a phenomenological theory of the Poynting vector field singularities and inspect how the symmetry and energy conservation law affect them.
-In Sec.~\ref{sec:examples}, we present specific examples of light scattering by a Germanium cylinder, illustrating the developed phenomenology.
-In Conclusions, we briefly formulate the main results of the study.
+In Section~\ref{sec:formulation}, we give the problem formulation and introduce our method to attack it.
+In Section~\ref{sec:symmetry}, we reveal the symmetry of the fields $\mathbf{E}$, $\mathbf{H}$, and $\mathbf{S}$ at light scattering by a cylinder, under the {conditions} specified above.
+In Section~\ref{sec:steram}, we discuss the general features of the Poynting vector field lines (streamlines) and singularities.
+Section~\ref{sec:phenomenology} is the key one: there, we develop a phenomenological theory of the Poynting vector field singularities and inspect how the symmetry and energy conservation law affect them.
+In Section~\ref{sec:examples}, we present specific examples of light scattering by a germanium cylinder, illustrating the developed phenomenology.
+In Section~\ref{sec:conclus}, we briefly formulate the main results of the study.